The EU energy labelling and ecodesign legislation help improve the energy efficiency of products on the EU market.

-The EU energy labels provide a clear and simple indication of the energy efficiency of products at the point of purchase.
-This makes it easier for consumers to save money on their household energy bills, while reducing greenhouse gas emissions across the EU.
+Ecodesign sets common EU wide minimum standards to eliminate the least performing products from the market.
+The energy labels provide a clear and simple indication of the energy efficiency and other key features of products at the point of purchase.
+This makes it easier for consumers to save money on their household energy bills and contribute to reducing greenhouse gas emissions across the EU.

-First introduced for a number of household appliances in 1994 and subsequently expanded in 2004 – with a comparative scale from A (most efficient) to G (least efficient) - the concept has been a key driver for helping consumers choose products which are more energy efficient.
+First introduced for a number of household appliances in 1994 and subsequently expanded in 2004 – with a comparative scale from A (most efficient) to G (least efficient) - the EU energy label has been a key driver for helping consumers choose products which are more energy efficient.
 At the same time, it also encourages manufacturers to drive innovation by using more energy efficient technologies.

-The energy label is recognised by 93% of consumers and 79% consider it when they are buying energy efficient products, according to the Special Eurobarometer 492 carried out by the European Commission.
+In 2019, the energy label was recognised by 93% of consumers and 79% considered it when buying energy efficient products, according to the Special Eurobarometer 492.

 Manufacturers are keen to see their energy-labelled products in the highest available category when compared to competitors.
+Therefore, it is likely that manufacturers who sell appliances in the less efficient classes aim to improve their rating to position their products within the highest category.
 For example, roughly two-thirds of refrigerators and washing machines sold in 2006 were labelled as class A, whereas over 90% of those sold in 2017 were labelled A+, A++ or A+++.

-As a result of the development of more and more energy efficient products, and because the difference between A++ and A+++ is less obvious to the consumer, the categories will be gradually adjusted to reintroduce the simpler A to G scale.
+As a result of the development of more and more energy efficient products, and because the difference between A++ and A+++ is less obvious to the consumer, the EU energy labels categories will be gradually adjusted to reintroduce the simpler A to G scale.
+For example, a product showing an A+++ energy efficiency class could become a class B or lower after rescaling without any change in its energy consumption.
+The class A will initially be empty to leave room for more energy efficient models to be developed.

-In concrete terms, this means that five product groups will be 'rescaled' in the course of 2021
+In concrete terms, this means that 5 product groups will be 'rescaled' in 2021

 - washing machines

-The final format and visual identity of the new labels for the above product groups, and also for ‘refrigerating appliances with a direct sales function’, were adopted by the Commission on 11 March 2019.
+The final format and visual identity of the new labels for the above product groups and for ‘refrigerating appliances with a direct sales function’, were adopted by the Commission on 11 March 2019.

-In addition, from 1 January 2019, suppliers (manufacturers, importers or authorised representatives) will have to upload information about their products into the European product database for energy labelling (EPREL) before placing these products on the European market.
-Consumers will be able to search the database for energy labels and product information sheets at the end of 2020.
+In addition, from 1 January 2019, suppliers (manufacturers, importers or authorised representatives) have to upload information about their products into the European product database for energy labelling (EPREL) before placing these products on the European market.
+Consumers will be able to search the database for energy labels and product information sheets as of March 2021 for the first rescaled product categories.

 Companies can also create their own labels for energy efficiency products using the energy label templates or the energy label generator.